Hepatitis And Substance Abuse And Addiction

 There are three forms of viral hepatitis that are commonly associated with alcohol and drug use, including:

 Hepatitis B (HBV) is contracted through contact with infected body fluids, including blood, semen, and vaginal fluids.
-The most common methods by which Hepatitis B spreads in the United States are sexual contact and needle sharing.
-The CDC estimates that 1.2 million Americans are currently infected with Hepatitis B, a very large percentage of which are injection drug users.
-Between 95% and 99% of Hepatitis B cases resolve without long-lasting effects, although a small percentage become chronic, long-term infections.
+The most common methods by which HBV spreads in the United States are sexual contact and needle sharing.
+The CDC estimates that 1.2 million Americans are currently infected with HBV, a very large percentage of which are injection drug users.
+Between 95% and 99% of HBV cases resolve without long-lasting effects, although a small percentage become chronic, long-term infections.

-Like Hepatitis B, Hepatitis C (HCV) spreads through contact with infected body fluids, such as blood, semen, and vaginal fluids.
-The most common vectors through which Hepatitis C spreads in the United States are sexual contact and needle sharing.
-One of the most common bloodborne infections in the world, Hepatitis C currently infects between 2.7 and 3.9 million Americans.
+Like HBV, Hepatitis C (HCV) spreads through contact with infected body fluids, such as blood, semen, and vaginal fluids.
+Similar to HBV, the most common ways in which HCV spreads in the United States are sexual contact and needle sharing.
+One of the most common bloodborne infections in the world, HCV currently infects between 2.7 and 3.9 million Americans.

-Hepatitis D (HDV or Delta Hepatitis) spreads in the same manner as Hepatitis B and C. However, Hepatitis D is a defective virus that can only spread in people who are already infected with Hepatitis B. Hepatitis D is very rare in the United States, only occurring in a small percentage of Hepatitis B sufferers.
+Hepatitis D (HDV or delta hepatitis) spreads in the same manner as HBV and HCV.
+However, HDV is a defective virus that can only spread in people who are already infected with HBV.
+HDV is very rare in the United States, only occurring in a small percentage of HBV sufferers.

-A wide range of liver diseases and conditions that are not spread through infectious organisms are known as metabolic Hepatitis.
-Exposure to many chemicals can cause Hepatitis, especially if the exposure is long term.
+A wide range of liver diseases and conditions that are not spread through infectious organisms are known as metabolic hepatitis.
+They may be caused by long-term exposure to chemicals.

-Long-term excessive alcohol consumption can cause Hepatitis.
-In fact, Alcoholic Hepatitis is the single most common cause of Cirrhosis in the United States.
-Between 10% and 20% of long-term alcoholics will eventually develop Alcoholic Hepatitis.
+Long-term excessive alcohol consumption can cause hepatitis.
+In fact, alcoholic hepatitis is the single most common cause of cirrhosis in the United States.
+Between 10% and 20% of those who struggle with long-term alcohol abuse will eventually develop the condition.

-A number of chemicals found in commonly used substances can cause Hepatitis, including certain inhalants, prescription medications, and illicit drugs.
-The duration and amount of the substance necessary to cause Hepatitis varies wildly, with some causing liver damage only after years and some after only brief exposure.
+A number of chemicals found in commonly used substances can cause hepatitis, including certain Inhalants, prescription medications, and illicit drugs.
+The duration of use and amount of the substance necessary to induce the condition varies wildly, with some substances causing liver damage after years and others after only brief exposure.

 How Hepatitis Develops

-As Hepatitis worsens, the liver tissue becomes inflamed.
+As hepatitis worsens, the liver tissue becomes inflamed.
 Some affected individuals show no symptoms.
 Others experience reduced appetite, vomiting, constant tiredness, abdominal pain, diarrhea, and yellowing of the skin and eyes.
-Known as jaundice, this discoloration is perhaps the most well-known and easily recognizable sign of Hepatitis.
+Known as jaundice, this discoloration is perhaps the most well-known and easily recognized sign of the condition.

 Hepatitis can either be acute or chronic.
-Acute Hepatitis consists of three phases.
+The acute form consists of three phases.
 During the prodromal phase, flu-like symptoms appear.
-During the next phase, liver specific symptoms such as dark urine and yellowing of the skin and eyes appear.
+During the next phase, liver-specific symptoms such as dark urine and yellowing of the skin and eyes appear.
 Enlarged livers and spleens are common during this phase.
 The recovery phase follows.
-Most Hepatitis B cases improve within 3-4 months, but less than 20% of Hepatitis C cases ever completely resolve.
+Most HBV cases improve within 3-4 months, but less than 20% of HCV cases ever completely resolve.

-If Hepatitis persists for longer than 6 months, it is considered Chronic.
-Chronic Hepatitis has many of the same symptoms of Acute Hepatitis, only they generally take longer to develop.
-Chronic Hepatitis severely impacts the long-term functioning of the liver, eventually causing severe damage and scarring, a condition known as Cirrhosis.
-Cirrhosis permanently impedes the functioning of the liver, and can cause a number of potentially fatal conditions.
-In many cases, you can prevent Hepatitis by attending treatment.
-Find help today.
+If hepatitis persists for longer than 6 months, it is considered chronic.
+The chronic form of the condition has many of the same symptoms of the acute form, only they generally take longer to develop.
+Chronic hepatitis severely impacts the long-term functioning of the liver, eventually causing severe damage and scarring; this condition is known as cirrhosis.
+Cirrhosis permanently impedes the functioning of the liver and can cause a number of potentially fatal conditions.
+In many cases, prevention can be achieved by receiving preemptive treatment.

-Symptoms of Hepatitis vary wildly depending on the type of Hepatitis and the stage.
-Some symptoms of Hepatitis include:
+Symptoms of hepatitis vary wildly depending on the variety and the stage.
+Some symptoms include: